virtual-labs/exp-fine-coarse-aggregate-dei/experiment/aim.md

-### To determine the soundness of coarse aggregates.
+### To determine the soundness of the fine and coarse aggregate.